eldinor/bp-cloner/readme.md

         rr.rotation = { x: 70, y: 30, z: 0 };
         mc.addEffector(rr, 1);</pre>

+Or if you use `<script>` tags see UMD and ESM variants here - https://www.jsdelivr.com/package/npm/bp-cloner?tab=files

 ## Getting started with this repo

 This is a Babylon.js project using typescript, latest babylon.js es6 core module, vite 6.